RefilweMM/CMPG323-Overview-36787426/README.md

 I honestly forgot to update my overview README file throughout project completions, therefore I excluded progress documentation for Project 2 and Project 3, and continued for Project 4 and 5.
 #

+### Project 4 progress:
+04 Oct 2023(Wed) - Familiarized myself with the requirements of project 4.
+            - Updated GitHub Kanban project to fit tasks and activities required for Project 3
+            - Initialized my Project 4 README file to include how stakeholders are to use the project